 Being a first-year student pitches you headlong into a whirlpool of studies, new relationships, independent living and money management.
-Here’s our quick guide to staying afloat.
+Here’s some advice for staying afloat.
 Article by Nick Green.

 Are you a student hoping to study in the UK?
 Here's a helpful introduction to life as an undergraduate here - including how to cope financially and enjoy everything the UK has to offer.
 Article by Nick Green.

 From finding a place to live to paying bills and finding the money to have fun, the art of student living may take some time to master.
 So prepare for Freshers’ Week with our quick guide to independent living for undergraduates.
 Article by Nick Green.